aammsst/Web-Paint/README.md

 # Web-Paint
-A web app for painting, using canvas
+A web app for painting, using canvas.
+Made for learning purpose, no copyright infractions intended.